silviamaggi/smd-com/_posts/2020-07-24-a-website-lost-community-trust.md

 title: Design, Digested 8.
 How a Website Lost Community Trust
 categories: Accessibility
 description: A well-known website lost community trust with a redesign that didn't take into account its users with disabilities.
+excerpt: A well-known website lost community trust with a redesign that didn't take into account its users with disabilities.
 featured-image: design-digested-8.jpg
 redirect_from:
   - /accessibility/design-digested-8-how-a-well-known-website-lost-the-trust-of-their-community/